ShayHill/halfedge/README.md

 Holes are useful for more than just 2D mesh boundaries, you can explicitly create holes (`Face` instances with an as `is_hole == True` property to maintain manifold mesh conditions in many circumstances.
 The constructor `HalfEdges.from_vlvi()` will try to insert hole faces to maintain manifold conditions.)

 Four main types: Vert, Edge, Face, and HalfEdges.
 Vert and Face instances have `*.faces` properties which will return all adjacent faces.
 These properties will *not* return faces flagged as holes.

-Vert and Face instances have
-Faces flagged as holes will not appear under querries `vert.faces` or `mesh.faces`.
-`edge.face` may show a hole or face, but `vert.faces` and `mesh.faces` will not list holes.
-In these cases, holes should be safe to ignore.
+The holes are there to keep things simple and manifold, but otherwise stay out of your way.

+The `is_hole` `__init__` kwarg is shorthand for

+    class IsHole(ContagionAttributeBase):
+        pass

+    vert = Vert()
+    vert.add_attrib(IsHole())

+The `is_hole` property getter is shorthand for

+    vert.get_attrib(IsHole())

+More on `AttributeBase` classes below and in `element_attributes.py`.

+## Element Attributes

+By halfedge convention, each Vert instance holds a pointer to one Edge instance, each Face instance holds a pointer to one Edge instance, and each Edge instance holds four pointers (orig, pair, face, next).
+These describe the geometry of a mesh, but there may be other attributes you would like to assign to these instances.
+For example, each Face instance might have a color or each Vert instance an (x, y) location.

+These cannot be stored as simple attributes (e.g., `face.color`), because it wouldn't be clear what to do when two faces were combined--by, for instance, deleting a shared edge.
+Somewhere, you have to define a rule for how different colored faces merge or how coordinate locations combine when merging verts.
+So, properties like color must be defined here as `ElemAttribBase` instances.
+To create an attribute, inherit from `ElemAttribBase` or one of its children defined in `element_attributes.py`.
+Define `merged` and `_infer_value` methods to determine how (for instance, face color) will behave when merged or cached.

+You cannot assign these with `instance.attribute`.
+Instead assign with `vert.add_attrib(elem_attrib_instance)`.
+This will add the attribute to the Vert instance dict.
+Retrieve the value with `vert_instance.get_attrib(elem_attrib_class)`.
+Everything will be keyed to the class name, so you will need a new ElemAttribBase descendant for each attribute type.

+    class Coordinate(IncompatibleAttributeBase):
+        pass

+    vert = Vert()
+    vert.add_attrib(Coordinate((1, 2)))
+    assert vert.get_attrib(Coordinate) == (1, 2)

+These element attributes can also be passed at `__init__`

+    vert = Vert(Coordinate(1, 2))
+    assert vert.get_attrib(Coordinate) == (1, 2)

+## You Should Know

 A proper half-edge data structure stores: